jtribe/ios-tools/docs/code-signing-and-cd.md

 provisioning profiles.

 - There should be one of these per client, and it's separate to the repo for the project.
-  - If one doesn't already exist then you should create one, typically under the jtribe Bitbucket team.

 ---